BrianQMclaren/digital-sports-cards/README.md

 HeatCheck is a high-performance web application that transforms live sports statistics into a tradable financial market.
 Users manage a virtual portfolio of athletes, where "Heat Scores" drive dynamic pricing, allowing sports fans to put their analytical skills to the test in a competitive, real-time environment.

 🚀 Core Features
-Dynamic Valuation: Proprietary algorithm that translates PPG, RPG, and efficiency into real-time market value.
+Dynamic Valuation: Proprietary algorithm that translates PPG, RPG, AST, and efficiency into real-time market value.

 Pro-Grade UI: High-contrast, data-dense dashboard built for speed and clarity.